DataDog/integrations-extras/f5-distributed-cloud/README.md

 	b.
 Select logs from all namespaces - streams logs from all namespaces.
 	c.
 Select logs in specific namespaces - streams logs from specified namespaces.
 Enter the namespace name in the displayed namespaces list.
 To add more than one namespace, select Add item.
 Note: Namespaces provide logical grouping and isolation of objects within a distributed cloud tenant.
 4. Select Datadog for the Receiver Configuration box.
 Configure the following for the Datadog receiver:
- 	4.a Set the site name to datadoghq.com.
+ 	a.
+Set the site name to datadoghq.com.
 	b.
 Navigate to Datadog and [create an API key][4] within the organization settings.
 	c.
 Copy the API key
 	d.
 Navigate back to F5 and paste in the Datadog API key in the Datadog receiver fields.